computational-physcis-2011301020083/Reinforcement_learning_scripts/README.md

 # Reinforcement_learning_scripts
-Some scripts for DDPG and DQN from keras or keras-rl
+Some scripts for DDPG and DQN from keras or keras-rl2